svankaya/image_service/README.md

 ## Limitations and further improvements
 - The code is tested only for png and jpeg image formats.
 - The image classifier service can give incorrect output when the input image is other than a cat or dog.
+- Since only 2 CPU cores and 4GB RAM is used by Minikube, there is limitation on scaling.
 - Minikube used in this work is a lightweigth Kubernetes implementation that can only be deployed on single-node.
 For deploying the services on a multi-node cluster, other Kubernetes implementations like MicroK8s can be used.
 - Replace use of OpenCV library on the client side.
 Some simple file reading library can be used for this purpose.
 The client side can be made further lightweight by moving all of image processing to the server side.
 - The performance of the services can be futher improved by processing the images on machines having GPU.
 Cuda programming and Nvidia Performance Primitives(NPP) library can be used for this purpose.
 The machine learning model can also be further optimized using TensorRT library.